 Do I need a GPU for data science?

 It depends on your work.
 For traditional data analysis, SQL, and classical ML (scikit-learn), a good CPU is sufficient.
 For deep learning with neural networks, a GPU dramatically speeds up training.
+The RTX 50-series Blackwell GPUs offer roughly 2x the performance of the previous generation.

 Mac or Windows for data science?